JonathanOmisore/jonathanomisore.github.io/_posts/2021-03-21-cryptography-and-knowledge-representation-&-reasoning-in-ai.markdown

 With the Caesar cipher, each plaintext letter to be encrypted is replaced by a letter with a shift of n.
 With a left shift where n = 3, D would be replaced by A, E would become B, and so on.
 ![image](/images/500px-Caesar_cipher_left_shift_of_3.svg.png)
 <caption>Example of a Caesar cipher</caption>

-This can be solved using a subdiscipline of artificial intelligence known as Knowledge Representation and Reasoning, In Knowledge Representation and Reasoning, information about the world is represented in a form that an intelligent agent can understand so it may solve a problem.
-This is often accomplished via logic-based programming languages such as Prolog and Lisp.
-Logic-based programming languages are applications of mathematical logic, which is very helpful for artificial intelligence.
+This is within the scope of a subdiscipline of artificial intelligence known as <b>Knowledge Representation and Reasoning</b>.
+In Knowledge Representation and Reasoning, information about the world is represented in a form that an intelligent agent can understand.

-I will use a specific paradigm known as Answer Set Programming.
-Answer Set Programming is a logic-based programming parAI adigm that is useful for solving knowledge representation and reasoning tasks in AI within the constraints of strict rules.
+Knowledge and representation and reasoning often makes use of a subdiscipline of mathematical logic known as first order logic.
+Logic-programming languages such as Prolog and Lisp make use of first order logic, and they are very useful for AI.
+A specific paradigm known as Answer Set Programming can be used.

-For example, consider the following Answer Set Program: p(a) or p(b). p(a). p(b).
+Consider the following Answer Set Program: p(a) or p(b). p(a). p(b).